zhou100/MusicBoxChurn/README.md

 ![feature importance](img/Feature_importance.png)

-7. Conclusion and suggestion
+## 7. Conclusion and suggestion

-This project builds a demo for analyzing large user record level data and analyze user behaviors.
+This project builds a demo for the right tool to use and the right practice to apply, when  analyzing large user record level data.
+This type of analysis on user behavior would not be possible on personal computers without these preprocessing steps.

-The result provides important insight to what measures that the product operation should keep monitoring.
+The result provides important insight to what measures that the product operation should keep monitoring that decides whether the user would churn or not.

-Also, the accurate prediction result can suggest the right time when the operation system should try to intervene and influence the user in order to retain more current users of the music box.
+The accurate prediction result can suggest the right time when the operation system should try to intervene and influence the user in order to retain more current users of the music box.

 Current users are important asset to the product and churn prevention is crucial to guarantee income inflows.
+Accurate churn prediction provides the right users to target and the right time to intervene, providing value to the production operation process.